Hazeltine 1500: Batch and block commands

 Similar to format mode is batch mode, which differed only in that it sent data whenever the input for one field was complete.
 When the user pressed return or tab to advance, the data for the preceding field was automatically sent and the cursor advanced to the next foreground field.
 Batch mode was entered using ~%.

 While in format mode, the TAB character was used to move from field-to-field, skipping over any text that was in background style to the next unused field or foreground style.
 It also added a back-tab to move backwards through the fields, sending ~DC4.

 The user could also trigger whether new data would be accepted by pressing the LOCAL key.
 When this was on, the terminal only accepted input from the keyboard, ignoring data from the host.
 This mode ended when the user pressed LOCAL again, or SEND.

 The status character changed on the 1510/1520 to return more information.
 Bit 0 now indicated if the print buffer was empty, and 1 whether or not the printer was in online mode (echoing everything from the host).
 Bits 2 and 3 now encoded the format mode, 00 was off, 01 was batch, 10 for page, and 11 for line.

 Printer commands

 The 1520 included a printer buffer able to hold one screen of data, added a selection of commands to control it, and a PRINT key to turn it on and off manually.
 The terminal could be set to send all data to the screen, the printer, or both — ~/ turned on the printer and sent data from the host to the screen and printer, ~* sent it to the printer only, and ~? turned off the printer and sent data to the screen (the default mode).
 Pressing the PRINT key, or sending ~RS from the host, would dump the current screen to the printer.

 In popular culture

 The 1500 model famously appears on the cover of Kraftwerk's 1981 album Computer World.
-The 1500 model also appeared in Stereolab's video clip Miss Modular.
+The 1500 model also appeared in the videos for Stereolab songs Miss Modular and Fluorescences.